FinalKirb/finalkirb.github.io/docs/content/tools/browsers.md

 ## What is a Search Engine?

-A search engine is essentially a library for the internet, a place to find the books (web pages) you want to read.
+A search engine is essentially a library for the internet, a place to find the books (web pages) you want to see.
 When you use a search engine, you type in words or phrases to describe what you want to find, may it be a recipe for chocolate chip cookies or information about your favorite movies.
 It does this by taking your search query, comparing it with a huge collection of websites and then showing the most relevant sites based on that query.

 For a Search Engine to gather its library of websites, it uses a 'web crawler'.
-These web crawlers essentially explore the internet, visit websites and map their content.
+These web crawlers explore the internet, visit websites and map their content.
 The websites in question are then indexed for the Search Engine to compare search queries against.

 ## What Browsers are out there?

-When choosing a web browser, there are many possible choices that fit different use-cases, but you can essentially boil them down to two different browser engines:
+When choosing a web browser, there are many possible choices that fit different use-cases, but you can essentially boil them down to three different browser engines:

-- Chromium (Developed by Google)
+- Chromium/Blink (Developed by Google)
   * Google Chrome
   * Google Chromium (Chrome, but only the Open-Source part)
   * Microsoft Edge